lulato/rosa.js/README.md

 # Rosa.js Project

-Rosa.js is a theme builder for Ghost CMS
+Rosa.js is a theme builder using Gulp Sass Bourbon.